kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/The_description_of_Romney_Marsh_RMG_K1030-001.jpg/800px-The_description_of_Romney_Marsh_RMG_K1030-001.jpg)

-Bithia Croker's novel is set on the Romney Marshes.
+Bithia Croker's novel is set on the Romney Marshes in the fictional town of 'Horton'.
 Rosamund Balmaine finds love when Ronald Gordon arrives to survey the area for a new railway.
+However, conniving relatives conspire to keep the couple apart.

 ## Shepherds in Sackcloth {href=20c/20c-kaye-smith-delmonden}